moosend/mooskin-ui/components/Form/README.md

 ```
 now you're free to play around with the data, make aSync requests, whatever.

+### Validation of components

+When the form is submitted, validation functions will be called that has been passed to components within the form.
+Depending on their return value (true or false) the form will be marked as valid or invalid.
+If only one validation function returns false the Form will not be submitted, therefore not returning the submit object.

 <div class="playground-doc">

 ## Supported attributes for Form